Cornell-MAE-UG/Callum-Coots-Portfolio/_projects/7-Speaker-Dissection.md

 This project is for MAE 3230, Fluid Mechanics.
 It involves dissecting a box speaker, modeling it in CAD, and producing a 5 minute youtube video that describes the fluid mechanics of the speaker.
+My contribution to the project was modeling most of the speaker components in Autodesk Fusion as well as recording a couple clips for the video.

 Renderings of the speaker CAD are shown below, some with external bodies hidden to show internal components.